-If you are learning Vue.js, and you are trying to solve a specific problem, you might already ran into StackOverflow examples where you see that console.log is being used to display a data.
+If you are learning Vue.js, and you are trying to solve a specific problem, you might run into StackOverflow examples where you see that console.log is being used to display data.
 However, after you’ve tried to implement it, you got an error:

-The reason for this, is that it is not a good practice to use methods on console.
-But, if you want to test something, for example if a method gets the data, by default, you can’t use console log to check this.
-Yet, using console log is a common practice used by the developers (doesn’t mean this practice is perfect).
+The reason for this is that it is not a good practice to use methods on the console.
+But, if you want to test something, for example, if a method gets the data, by default, you can’t use a console log to check this.
+Yet, using a console log is a common practice used by the developers (doesn’t mean this practice is perfect).

 However, if you find the feature of console handy during the development (well yeah, it is handy), you can always enable it.
 Just be cautious and don’t forget to disable it when shipping your app to the world.
 What would be worse is delivering your application with a console log statement left in the code.

-How to fix the error and enable console log for Vue js?
+How to fix the error and enable the console log for Vue js?

 So Eslint disables the console function by default for the lifecycle components.
-Good news is that it is just a matter of configuration and it can be enabled easily.
+The good news is that it is just a matter of configuration and it can be enabled easily.

 Now save the file and reload the “npm run serve” in order your changes to take effect.
 Now you should able to use console log with Vue.js!